-The WTP for wetlands within the Kouris catchment has been demonstrated, making it likely that externalities related to Public Goods exist.
-WTP for Public goods has been demonstrated to exist both locally and regionally, beyond the confines of the watershed.
+The WTP for wetlands within the Kouris catchment has been demonstrated.
+It has also been demonstrated to exist both locally and regionally, beyond the confines of the watershed.
 The focus of policy should now be upon determining how these regional values can be transferred, to augment the local willingness to pay, in order to effect the centralised allocation of water resources to that end.